grahamhoyes/SentinelAI/README.md

 # SentinelAI
-SentinelAI developed at Hack the North 2018
+SentinelAI developed at Hack the North 2018 (Ideally)